Perplexity: The Standard Metric for Evaluating Language Models

 PP(W)=i=1N1P(wiw1,,wi1)N\text{PP}(W) = \sqrt[N]{\prod_{i=1}^{N} \frac{1}{P(w_i | w_1, \ldots, w_{i-1})}}

-In practice, we work with log probabilities to avoid numerical underflow (multiplying many small probabilities quickly approaches zero):
+In practice, we work with log probabilities to avoid numerical underflow.
+When multiplying many small probabilities (each less than 1), the product quickly approaches zero, causing floating-point arithmetic to lose precision.
+By working in log space, we convert products to sums:

 PP(W)=21Ni=1Nlog2P(wiw1,,wi1)\text{PP}(W) = 2^{-\frac{1}{N} \sum_{i=1}^{N} \log_2 P(w_i | w_1, \ldots, w_{i-1})}